-Four central themes emerged through our cocreation.
+Four central themes emerged through our co-creation.
 These are the foundations that underpin our purpose.
 We believe in:

-Power in partnership: Working together allows us to better understand our clients and deliver the best results for them in ways that benefit our business too.
-By collaborating with our clients and each other, we can build open and trusted relationships that endure.

-Strength in difference: Isio is a place that welcomes people of all backgrounds and we recognise that working with differences makes us stronger and is integral to our continued success.
-Our team is at its best when we harness the power of diverse perspectives to find better solutions.

-Future focus: We are determined to play an active role in our industry, ensuring that the voices of the communities we represent are heard, pushing for positive change and solving problems in innovative ways for the mutual gain of our clients and society.

-People first: Everything about our business is developed by people, for people.
+- Power in partnership: Working together allows us to better understand our clients and deliver the best results for them in ways that benefit our business too.
+By collaborating with our clients and each other, we can build open and trusted relationships that endure. - Strength in difference: Isio is a place that welcomes people of all backgrounds and we recognise that working with differences makes us stronger and is integral to our continued success.
+Our team is at its best when we harness the power of diverse perspectives to find better solutions. - Future focus: We are determined to play an active role in our industry, ensuring that the voices of the communities we represent are heard, pushing for positive change and solving problems in innovative ways for the mutual gain of our clients and society. - People first: Everything about our business is developed by people, for people.
 People are the source of our knowledge and expertise, and it is people who trust us to give pensions and other advice that materially affects their lives.
 We're committed to nurturing their collective prosperity.

-Inspired by our internal consultation, we've co-created four guiding behaviours that define and unite us.
+Inspired by our internal consultation, we've co-created four guiding behaviours that

+Our purpose

+To create better outcomes for clients, their members & society by empowering & developing our people define and unite us.
 These behaviours demonstrate who we are and describe how we conduct ourselves as we pursue our purpose.